spacekaila/spacekaila.github.io/cv.md

 ---
 layout: default
-title: CV/resume
+title: Resume
 permalink: /cv/
 ---
 # Resume and CV

 My resume and CV are embedded below.
-Contact details can be found in the PDFs, or [here](/contact.md).
+Contact details can be found [here](/contact.md).

 ## Resume